Thymectomy: Impact of thymic loss

 Thymectomy is a treatment for myasthenia gravis, a neuromuscular disease.
 For about 60% of people with myasthenia gravis, thymectomy significantly improves their symptoms of muscle weakness.
 In about 30% of cases, thymectomy results in permanent remission of myasthenia gravis, negating the need for any additional medication.
 Improvements in condition as a result of thymectomy are often delayed, typically occurring one or two years after the surgical procedure, though could be as late as five years.
 In some people, thymectomy does not alleviate any symptoms of myasthenia gravis.

 Experiments involving thymectomy in newborn mice showed that it unexpectedly resulted in wasting disease when performed before the mouse was three days old.
 This is because the thymus is the site where T cells are generated.
-Removal of the thymus resulted in autoimmunity, in which the immune cells attack the organism's own healthy cells and tissues.
+Removal of the thymus results in autoimmunity, in which the immune cells attack the organism's own healthy cells and tissues.

-Those who have had their thymus removed should not receive the Yellow Fever vaccine.
+Those who have had their thymus removed should not receive the yellow fever vaccine.